MiloszSkobejko/BLE_raspberry_pi_4_scanner/README.md

 # Bluetooth Low Energy Scanner on Raspberry Pi 4 (Model B)
-This repo contains configuration and source files for bluetooth low energy raspberry pi.
+This repo contains configuration and source files for bluetooth low energy scanner for raspberry pi.
+Raspberry will be used as scanner for advertising data nearby.
+Gathered data is saved to JSON file in the same directory where python script is executed.

 ## Getting started